-Restoration for this Larkin Desk started with removing the beveled glass mirror to keep it safe.
+Restoration for this desk started with removing the beveled glass mirror to keep it safe.

 Some of the carvings were also re-glued, and the small shelf above the mirror was set back in place.

-I then re-attached the drop-lid with new pivot screws.
-These took a lot of time to position correctly, keeping in mind that the lid had to be aligned when closed, and then flush with the shelf when open.
+The worn holes for the pivot screws (to attach the drop-lid) had to be plugged and re-drilled.
+This took some time to get right, keeping in mind the lid had to be aligned when closed, and then flush with the shelf when open.
+Once this was done, new support chains were installed.

-Once the lid was on, new support chains were installed, and a new back panel was fitted and colored to match.
+A new back panel was also fitted and colored to match.

-Reconditioning the existing finish consisted of cleaning and some color work on the faded areas.
+Reconditioning of the existing finish consisted of cleaning and some color work.
 A couple coats of shellac were then applied, rubbed and waxed.

-To complete this project, the mirror was re-installed and a new key was fitted for the lock.
+The mirror was re-installed, and a new key was fitted for the lock.

-This Larkin desk was restored for a Falls Village CT client.
+This desk was restored for a Falls Village CT client.